tpg/is-presentable/README.md

 ### Hiding presenters

-Sometimes you won't want to include presenters when the model is cast to an array.
-You can do this by implementing the `IsHidden` interface in your presentable class:
+If for whatever reason you don't want to include presented data when the model is cast to an array, you can implement the `IsHidden` interface in your presentable class to hide that data:

 ```php
 class UsernamePresentable extends Presenter implements IsHidden